-Key Concepts and Terms in this Report
+Key concepts and terms in this report

-Sex and Gender.
-Sex refers to biology whereas gender refers to the social and economic roles and responsibilities that society and families assign to women and men.
-Both sex and gender influence health risks, health-seeking behaviour, and health outcomes for men and women, thus influencing their access to health care systems and the response of those systems.
+Sex and gender.
+Sex refers to biology whereas gender refers to the social and economic roles, responsibilities and opportunities that society and families assign to women and men.
+Both sex and gender influence health risks, health-seeking behaviour, and health outcomes for men and women, thus influencing their access to health care systems and the response of those systems.5